buzzworks/django-csvimport/README.txt

 Custom command
 --------------

-Use manage.py csvimport --mappings='' --model='app_label.model_name' importfile.csv
+Use manage.py bulkinsert --mappings='' --model='app_label.model_name' importfile.csv

 For mappings enter a list of fields in order only if you dont have a header row with matching field names - or you want to override it, eg.